h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Automation-Frameworks.md

     - Behavior Driven Development gives us an opportunity to create test scripts from both the developer’s and the customer’s perspective as well.

 - How it works:
-    1. Describe the behaviour
+    1. Describe the behavior
-    2. Write step defination
+    2. Write step definition
     3. Run and fail
     4. Write code to make the step pass
     5. Run and pass